A222moq3e/TWJU_web_a222/README.md

 The application reads the JWT secret from the `JWT_SECRET` environment variable in `server/.env`.

 **For CTF Challenge**: The LFI vulnerability targets the `.env` file itself, which contains the JWT secret and database configuration.
+This vulnerability represents the challenge of exposing one's creative process and artistic vulnerabilities.

 ### 4. Database Migration and Seeding